It’s not about technology.

-- Low-value tasks: Experienced staff are spending too much time on manual tasks, preventing them from focusing on higher-value activities.
+- Expensive staff focused on low-value tasks: Experienced staff are spending too much time on manual tasks, preventing them from focusing on higher-value activities.

-- Constraints: The business is growing but certain processes are not able to scale, resulting in a near-linear growth in costs.
+- Constraint to growth: The business is growing but certain processes are not able to scale, resulting in a near-linear growth in costs.